ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

 1. You initialize withdrawals with an L2 transaction.

 1. Wait for the next output root to be submitted to L1 (up to an hour on mainnet, less than that on the test network) then submit the withdrawal proof using `proveWithdrawalTransaction`.
-   This new step makes the proof available during the challenge period, which makes it much easier to identify faulty proofs.
+   This new step enables off-chain monitoring of the withdrawals, which makes it easier to identify incorrect withdrawals or output roots.
-   Having the proof available for off-chain testing helps us guard against a whole class of vulnerabilities based on invalid fault proofs.
+   This protects Optimism users against a whole class of potential bridge vulnerabilities.

 1. After the fault challenge period ends (a week on mainnet, less than that on the test network), finalize the withdrawal.